On two-body and three-body spin correlations in leptonic $t\bar{t}Z$ production and anomalous couplings at the LHC: Probe of anomalous interaction

+The sensitivity of polarization, spin correlation parameters, and their combinations are studied in terms of $\chi^2$, and they are shown in Fig.~\ref{fig:bsm-asym}.
 The polarizations of top quarks ($Pol\l[t,\bar{t}\r]$) give higher $\chi^2$ value only in the negative side for the couplings $\Delta C_1^V$, while for $\Delta C_1^A$, $Pol\l[t,\bar{t}\r]$ give higher $\chi^2$ value only in the positive side, see Fig.~\ref{fig:bsm-asym} {\em top-row}.
 Polarization of $Z$ ($Pol[Z]$) on the other hand, give higher $\chi^2$ (comparable to $Pol\l[t,\bar{t}\r]$) in the positive and negative side of $\Delta C_1^V$ and $\Delta C_1^A$, respectively.
 In case of $C_2^{A/V}$ ({\em bottom-panel} Fig.~\ref{fig:bsm-asym}), $Pol[Z]$ dictates the $\chi^2$ symmetrically compared to the $Pol\l[t,\bar{t}\r]$.
 These behavior are also seen in the angular distribution of polarization variables with benchmark anomalous couplings shown in Fig.~\ref{fig:dist-bsm-pol}.
-Besides this, the $\chi^2$ for the $\Delta C_1^A$ creates a dip in the positive side mainly due to $Pol[Z]$; this would result in a two patch interval in the limit.
-The spin correlation asymmetries, although no significant compared to polarization individually, they become significant enough when added together ($Cor[All]$), shown in {\em dotted/green} lines in all four couplings.
-The three body spin correlations of $\ttz$ ($Cor[\ttz]$) has a visible effect for the $\Delta C_1^A$ couplings.
-The spin correlation asymmetries show smaller effect compared to the polarization asymmetries for an obvious reason related to the relation of the asymmetries to the polarization and spin correlation parameters.
-There are extra factors in the spin correlation asymmetries as compared to the polarization asymmetries (see Ref.~\cite{Rahaman:2021fcz} for details) reducing the sensitivity to anomalous couplings compared to polarization asymmetries.
+Besides this, the $\chi^2$ for the $\Delta C_1^A$ creates a dip in the positive side mainly due to $Pol[Z]$; this would result in a two patches interval in the limit.
+The spin correlation asymmetries, although not significant compared to polarization individually, they become significant enough when added together ($Cor[All]$), shown in {\em dotted/green} lines in all four couplings.
+The three body spin correlations of $\ttz$ ($Cor[\ttz]$) have a visible effect for the $\Delta C_1^A$ couplings.
+The spin correlation asymmetries show a smaller effect compared to the polarization asymmetries for an obvious reason related to the relation of the asymmetries to the polarization and spin correlation parameters.
+There are extra factors in the spin correlation asymmetries compared to the polarization asymmetries (see Ref.~\cite{Rahaman:2021fcz} for details), reducing the sensitivity to anomalous couplings compared to polarization asymmetries.